-Unification of flexible types is more involved than the usual unification used in Hindley-Milner, but is easier than standard MLF unification since there are no rigid bounds, and we no longer have to compute polynomial weights over types.
+Unification of flexible types is more involved than the usual unification used in Hindley-Milner, but is easier than standard MLF unification since there are no rigid bounds, and we no longer have to compute polynomial weights over types (Le Botlan 2004).
 The unification algorithm uses two kinds of substitutions, namely a prefix Q and a normal substitution θ .
-In actual implementations both substitutions are usually merged and implemented directly using updateable references on type variables (see (Leijen 2008) for a reference implementation).
-We have as invariants that Q only contains bounds with quantified types, i.e. $(\alpha \geqslant \varphi) \in Q$ implies $nf(\varphi) \neq \rho$ for any ρ (in other words, $\varphi \in Q$).
+In actual implementations both substitutions are usually merged and implemented directly using updateable references on type variables (see (Leijen 2008b) for a reference implementation).
+Again, we have as an invariant that Q only contains bounds with quantified types.
 Dually, the substitution θ contains only F types: if $\varphi \in codom(\theta)$ then $nf(\varphi) = \sigma$ for some σ .
 Before discussing the actual unification algorithm, we first look at two helper functions over prefixes defined in Figure 11.